What are Schwartz Rounds?

 Data from more than 5,000 respondents in 2015 showed that 85% of staff feel better able to care for patients after attending Schwartz Rounds.
 In 2013, the National Institute for Health Research (NIHR) commissioned King’s College London to undertake a major National Evaluation of Rounds, published in 2018.
 Researchers found that the well-being of staff who attended Rounds regularly significantly improved, with the proportion of those with psychological distress halving- down from 25% to 12%.

 Click here for benefits and evidence on Schwartz Rounds

 Click here to access Introducing Schwartz Rounds Leaflet (August 2020)

 Back to Schwartz Rounds Home Page

-Follow us on twitter for more ideas: @NationalQI
+Follow us on twitter and engage in Schwartz Rounds conversations: @NationalQI

 #engaginghealthstaff #SchwartzRounds #LiberatingStructures #culturalchange